 - Because they do not show you are using a proxy connection, residential IP connections are generally more secure to use (in terms of keeping your account safe), though some residential IP connections can still become blacklisted through abuse

-If you are looking for an easy way to run different accounts with proxy management and bulletproof fingerprint spoofing, check out Multiloginapp.
+If you are looking for an easy way to run different accounts with proxy management and bulletproof fingerprint masking, check out Multilogin.
 It’s the most effective way to control an army of online accounts, and to ensure the safety of them whenever you log in – no matter which type of proxy connection you ultimately end up choosing.